5jt/dyalog-cookbook/manuscript/07 Handling errors.md

 ~~~

 We also want to check whether the correct return code is returned.
-For that we have to call the EXE, but we don't do this in a console window for reasons we have discussed earlier.
+For that we have to call the EXE, but we don’t do this in a console window for the reasons we discussed earlier.
 Instead we use the `Execute` class which provides two main methods:

-* `Process` allows use to catch a program's standard output.
+* `Process` allows us to catch a program’s standard output
-* `Application` allows us to catch a program's exit code.
+* `Application` allows us to catch a program’s exit code

 ~~~
       ⎕←2⊃#.Execute.Application 'Myapp.exe '"Z:\texts\ulysses.txt"'
 104
 ~~~

-In development you'll discover and fix most errors while working from the APL session.
+In development you’ll discover and fix most errors while working from the APL session.
 Unforeseen errors encountered by the EXE will be much rarer.
-Now you're all set to investigate them!
+Now you’re all set to investigate them!

 ### About #.ErrorParms

-We've established `#.ErrorParms` as a namespace, and we have explained why: `HandleError.Process` needs to see `ErrorParms` not matter the circumstances, otherwise it cannot work.
+We’ve established `#.ErrorParms` as a namespace, and we have explained why: `HandleError.Process` needs to see `ErrorParms`, no matter the circumstances, otherwise it cannot work.
 Since we construct the workspace from scratch when we start developing it cannot do any harm because we quit as soon as the work is done.

 Or can it?
-Let's check.
-First change the INI file so that it reads:
+Let’s check.
+First, change the INI file so that it reads:

 ~~~
 ...